Why LeBron James Believes Brad Stevens Hype Has Been ‘Overblown’ This Season

 James and the Cleveland Cavaliers will begin their Eastern Conference Finals matcup with the Celtics on Sunday afternoon.
 Much of the talk surrounding the series has centered around how Boston and Stevens, its cerebral head coach, will contain James, who perhaps is playing better than he ever has.

 Stevens has been given enormous credit — and rightfully so — for leading the undermanned Celtics this far in the playoffs.
-But focusing too much on the absences of Kyrie Irving and and Gordon Hayward distracts from the truth: Stevens always has gotten the most out of what he has to work with, and this season is just another example.
+But focusing too much on the absences of Kyrie Irving and Gordon Hayward distracts from the truth: Stevens always has gotten the most out of what he’s had to work with, and this season is just another example.

 While speaking to the media Friday afternoon, James explained why the Stevens hype has been blown out of proportion this season.

 “I think they are one of the most well-coached teams in our league,” he said.
-“Obviously, you know what I’ve said about Brad Stevens before and his ability to get the most out of his guys, how great they are out of timeouts, late-clock situations as well, no matter who is on the floor or no matter who has played for them, he can put guys in position to succeed and get the most out of whoever has been in their lineup over the past few years, it’s not just this year.
+“Obviously, you know what I’ve said about Brad Stevens before and his ability to get the most out of his guys, how great they are out of timeouts, late-clock situations as well, no matter who is on the floor or no matter who has played for them.
+He can put guys in position to succeed and get the most out of whoever has been in their lineup over the past few years, it’s not just this year.

 “I think it has been a little bit overblown this year because of the names that has been out.
 Obviously, with Kyrie and Gordon and the injuries with those two big guys, but he has gotten the most out of everybody he has ever put in his position since he’s gotten to Boston.”